 About Fiona Lake

+Who am I?
 I grew up as Fiona Mckindlay on a wheat-sheep farm on the New South Wales side of the Murray River.
-As long as I can remember I have been interested in art, craft and design; agriculture and the environment; books, language, history and the differences between cultures.
+As long as I can remember I have been interested in art, craft and design; agriculture and the natural environment (plants and animals); books, language, history and the differences between cultures.
+I've always been curious and loved roaming about.
 What I do now combines all these interests in a very satisfying way.

 I have spent many years living on a variety of places spread throughout three states and now live in Townsville.
 A daily newspaper and a daily mail service are aspects of town life that I continue to appreciate.
 These are the sorts of little luxuries taken for granted unless you have spent some years without them.